json-com/discussion/README.md

-# discussion
+# Discussion

-join the discussion &amp; contribute to the future of json.com
+Join the discussion about [JSON.com](http://json.com/) and it's content and future in the [Issues](https://github.com/json-com/discussion/issues) section of this repo.